 Care of Library Materials

 All items which are taken out of the library must be checked out.
 It is illegal to remove an item from the library without first checking it out.
 (California Penal Code 490.5).

-Books should be returned in the condition in which they were checked out.
-If they are returned with major damage (e.g. wet from water or drink damage, chewed by a dog, etc.), you will be asked to pay the original cost of the book plus a processing fee.
+Material should be returned in the condition in which it was checked out.
+If items are returned with major damage (e.g. wet from liquid, damaged, chewed by a dog, etc.), you will be asked to pay the original cost of the item plus a non-refundable processing fee.

-The library is not responsible for any equipment damage resulting from use of any material.
-Do not leave cassettes in a closed car on a warm day.
-Protect from direct sunlight, heat, cold, and magnetic fields.
-Please rewind audio and video cassettes.
-When returning cassettes, please alert staff to any problems.
-Return all parts such as booklets, instructions, etc. which were checked out with the item.
+The library is not responsible for any equipment damage resulting from use of any library material.
+Protect items from direct sunlight, heat, and cold.
+When returning items, please alert staff to any problems.
+Return all parts, such as booklets, instructions, etc. that were checked out with the item.

 Fee Policy and Schedule

 The Santa Clara County Library District Fee Policy is a description of the policies governing the circulation of library materials.
 The Fee Policy, opens a new window (PDF) provides a complete list of all library fees and other charges.